 * Please note there have been temporary changes to the waste management services on the Bethesda campus.
 Click here to view the full details of the changes.

 At the NIH Bethesda Campus, the Office of Research Facilities (ORF) Division of Property Management (DPM) is primarily responsible for the oversight of waste collection (janitorial) services.
 The Division of Environmental Protection (DEP) takes the lead in the promotion and implementation of waste recycling programs.
-NIH recycles various waste streams, including mixed paper, white goods, electronics, toner cartridges, glass/metal/plastic (#1, 2, 6, HDPE carboys and Soft Plastic Bags only, Life Technologies Styrofoam), cardboard, yard waste, and wood pallets.
-NIH buildings are varied and unique, factors such as available space for recycling containers, staff needs and interests are taken into account by DEP and IC Green Teams
+The NIH recycles various waste streams, including mixed paper, white goods, electronics, toner cartridges, glass/metal/plastic (#1, 2, 6, HDPE carboys and soft plastic bags only, Life Technologies Styrofoam), cardboard, yard waste, and wood pallets.
+NIH buildings are varied and unique.
+Factors such as available space for recycling containers, staff needs and interests are taken into account by DEP and the IC Green Teams